AP Exclusive: Ukraine recovers bodies from steel-plant siege

 “In 1944 I landed on these beaches, and we thought we’d bring peace to the world.
 But it’s not possible,” he added.

-Meanwhile, the president of Ukraine’s separatist Donetsk People’s Republic said that the region’s supreme court is opening the trial of three British men alleged to have been mercenaries for Ukrainian forces.

-If convicted on the charges, including of trying to seize power, the men could face the death penalty.
+Meanwhile, the president of Ukraine’s separatist Donetsk People’s Republic said that the pro-Moscow region is putting on trial three British men alleged to have been mercenaries for Ukraine.
+If convicted on the charges, including of trying to seize power, the men could get the death penalty.

+Russian President Vladimir Putin signed a decree granting lump-sum payments of 5 million rubles ($81,000) to families of Russian National Guard members who die in Ukraine.
+Guard members have taken part in such operations as the seizure of the Chernobyl nuclear power plant.
+The lump sum is roughly six times the average annual Russian salary.

-Russian aircraft hit 73 areas of concentration of Ukrainian troops and equipment, while the Russian artillery struck 431 military targets, Konashenkov said.
-His claims couldn’t be independently verified.
+Russian aircraft hit 73 areas of concentration of Ukrainian troops and equipment, while Russian artillery struck 431 military targets, Konashenkov said.
+His claims could not be independently verified.

+Ukrainian artillery fire could be heard outside the city of Bakhmut, southwest of Sievierodonetsk.

+Ukrainian tanks moved back and forth from the front line, carefully hiding under trees after firing at Russian positions.
+One of the tanks was a T-80 captured from Russian forces.
+Its crew hacked bushes with hatchets and covered the vehicle and its main gun with branches.

-Associated Press writers David Keyton and Oleksandr Stashevskyi in Kyiv; Yuras Karmanau in Lviv; Andrea Rosa in Bakhmut and Sylvie Corbet in Colleville-sur-Mer contributed to this story.
+Associated Press writers David Keyton and Oleksandr Stashevskyi in Kyiv; Yuras Karmanau in Lviv, Ukraine; Andrea Rosa in Bakhmut, Ukraine; and Sylvie Corbet in Colleville-sur-Mer, France, contributed to this story.

 Follow AP’s coverage of the Ukraine war at https://apnews.com/hub/russia-ukraine